Has your world recently been shattered by your partner’s porn addiction?

 Participate in Full Disclosure

 Full disclosure isn’t a walk in the park for either partner, but it can be incredibly effective.
-It would mean to listen to your partner honestly reveal their behaviors related to their porn addiction.
+It would mean listening to your partner honestly reveal their behaviors related to their sex and porn addiction.

 It’s been likened to the ripping off of a bandage - an excruciatingly awful bandage.
 I know I’m not really selling it here.
-Rather than a slow reveal of staggered disclosure, which can often promote more distrust, your partner shares all at once with structured support of trained Certified Sex Addiction Therapists.
+Rather than a slow reveal of staggered disclosure, which can often promote more distrust, your partner shares all at once in a very structured and mindful way with the support of trained Certified Sex Addiction Therapists.

 In fully disclosing the facts, you take steps towards repairing the foundation of your relationship.
 After all, how can you move forward and heal if you don’t know what you’re moving forward from?